 This inspection should be scheduled before the builder’s final walkthrough of a brand new home.
 We’ll thoroughly examine the structure and installed mechanical systems, looking for any defective materials or safety issues that the builder should have corrected before it’s time to hand your family the keys to the home.

 Buying a new home means no issues right?
-Well not always.
-That’s why most builders offer a one year warranty guarantying they will fix any issues that come up with your new home.
+Well, not always.
+That’s why most builders offer a one year warranty where they will fix most issues that come up with your new home.
 But before it does, we recommend getting the home fully inspected.